linkerd/website/linkerd.io/content/blog/security-audit-2022.md

 ## Audit findings and remediations

-The security assessment uncovered several issues pertaining to code quality in the Go portions of Linkered's codebase, ranging in severity from "low" to "informational" to "undetermined".
+The security assessment uncovered several issues pertaining to code quality in the Go portions of Linkerd's codebase, ranging in severity from "low" to "informational" to "undetermined".
 These issues included things like unhandled errors and incorrect use of certain library functions.
 We've fixed these issues in the 2.11.2 release and we've enabled more linting in our Go code to prevent